pouchdb-community/pouchdb-wrappers/README.md

 and `...args` is the list of arguments passed in.

 As methods may be wrapped multiple times, `original` may refer to another handler.
-Handlers are run from latest-added to earliest-added, so that the first methods installed are run last.
+Handlers are run from first-added to last-added, so that the first methods installed are run first.
 The original method is run very last.

 Attempting to wrap methods that do not exist will throw an error.
 Thus, to wrap a custom method, you must first create that custom method.
 For example: